Supplements: do they really contain what the label says?

 “It is a complete unknown when you are buying a dietary supplement, unless you have some proof of what is in that product,” she says.
 “It could be anything.”

-Basically, you could dry out some grass, powder it up, put it in a pill ,and call it whatever you want.
-You can say that it’s Magnesium Oxide with 4oo mg in each dose.
+Lisa here again.
+So what this says is that basically, you could dry out some grass, powder it up, put it in a pill ,and call it whatever you want.
+You can say that it’s Magnesium Oxide with 400 mg in each dose.
 It’s really sad that companies can do this, and get away with it.

 SOOO, this is where we are….look for the seals below.
 These companies verify that what it says on the label is what is actually in the bottle.